 Today is the 50th anniversary of Loving Day, which celebrates the landmark civil rights decision of Loving v.
 Virginia.
 This court decision made interracial marriage legal.
 I wouldn’t be allowed to be married to my wife if this court case had not overturned anti-miscegenation laws.
 I feel simultaneously blessed and livid.
 Blessed because I love my wife, I’m glad we could get married without it ever entering our heads that it might not be legal to do so.
 Livid, because 50 years wasn’t that long ago.

-Remembering this court case feels especially prescient with Donald Trump as our president.
+Remembering this court case feels especially appropriate with Donald Trump as our president.
 Donald Trump got elected by stirring up racism.
 Spending years pressing a lie that Barack Obama was not born in the United States.
 Launching his campaign calling Mexicans rapists.
 Claiming a judge is biased because “he’s a Mexican”.
 Making Jeff Sessions his attorney general.
 A man deemed too racist 30 years ago to become a federal judge.
 Making Steve Bannon his White House Chief Strategist.
 A man who believes legal immigration is the source of America’s problems.
 I could go on.
-And this doesn’t even touch on the terrible, and creepy attacks made towards women, disabled people, and Kristen Stewart.

 I don’t for a minute believe Donald Trump would ban interracial marriage.
 That ship has sailed.
 Most of his wives are immigrants.
 I do believe he would happily make banning interracial marriage a campaign promise if he thought it would get him elected.